CosmoLuminous/StrokeAssist/README.md

+# TODO
+- [ ] Normalize Data
+- [ ] Add to repository
+- [ ] Run all experiments
+- [ ] Verify results

 # StrokeAssist
-This is the official repository for the paper titled "STROKE-ASSIST: a novel machine learning framework for stroke type identification in resource-constrained settings resilient to missing data."
+This is the official repository for the paper titled "***STROKE-ASSIST: a novel machine learning framework for stroke type identification in resource-constrained settings resilient to missing data.***"

 ______________________________________________________________________